Candy Clarkson MA(Ed)

 We were very impressed with Candy's efficiency, professionalism and manner when working with our students.
 She screened 105 students, of which she individully assessed 28, returning the completed Forms 8s with the appropriate paperwork and advice, all within 3 days.
 We look forward to working with Candy in the future.Thanks again, SENCO London Academy

 Autumn Term Week 8

 Return to a Berkshire comprehensive, a much admired and long-standing client, to screen the Year 10 group of 210 students.
 We did this in 2 sittings in the exam/sports hall, wiping down the desks and back of chairs with disinfectant between each sitting.
-We then individually assessed 18 pre-selected KS5 students, for whom the paperwork was not available from previous schools to make rollover applications.
+We then individually assessed 18 pre-screened KS5 students, for whom the paperwork had not been made available from previous schools to enable rollover applications.
 Looking forward to going back in 2 week's time, to see the 73 Year 10s indicated by screening and agreed by the SENCO as needing further, individual assessment.

 Return to a lovely Berkshire independent, also a long-standing client, to assess a complex case for access arrangements, complete Form 8 and report back to the SENCO and the parents.

 Then last night down at the pub before lockdown!